top of page

 The inscription reads: "To the goddess Hludana, the fishing contractors, when Quintus Valerius Secundus acted as tenant, fulfilled their vow willingly and deservedly."

 Thirdly, the matres Frisiavae.
 Known from an altar stone found in the town of Wissen, halfway between Cologne and Frankfurt.
 How it ended all the way up there, we have not got the foggiest idea.
-Certainly no Frisian territory anymore.
+Certainly no territory of Frisian influence anymore.

 Fourthly, the goddess Nehalennia.
-Known from the hundreds of stone-altar parts found in the waters near the settlements of Domburg and Colijnsplaat, both in province Zeeland in the southwest of the Netherlands.
+Known from the hundreds of stone-altar parts found in the waters near the towns of Domburg and Colijnsplaat, both in the province of Zeeland in the southwest of the Netherlands.
 This used to be the territory of the Frisiavones, the so-called Romanized Frisians (IJssennagger 2017).
-The part -avo means ‘belonging to/descending from’, so the people belonging to/descending from the Frisians (Neumann 2008).
-Not only Frisians, but 'foreign' skippers and traders traveling to Britannia from Trier, Cologne, Nijmegen etc, made offerings too to Nehalennia for a safe passage sailing the English Channel from Domburg and Colijnsplaat to Britannia.
-Read also our post Island the Walcheren: once Sodom and Gomorrah of the North Sea to find more about Nehalennia.
+The element avo means ‘belonging to/descending from’.
+So, the people belonging to/descending from the Frisians (Neumann 2008).
+Not only Frisians, but 'foreign' skippers and traders traveling to Britannia from Trier, Cologne, Nijmegen, etc., made offerings too to Nehalennia for a safe passage sailing the English Channel from Domburg and Colijnsplaat to Britannia.
+Read also our blog post Walcheren Island: once Sodom and Gomorrah of the North Sea to learn more about Nehalennia.

 Lastly, fifthly, we mention the gods worshiped by Frisians known from votive inscriptions found all the way in northern Britain.
 These gods were not worshiped by your average Frisian.
 They were mercenaries in the Roman Army fighting in Britannia, and who were deployed at Hadrian’s Wall.
 The goddesses they worshiped were the two Alaisiagae, named Baudihillia and Friagabis.
-Read our post Frisian mercenaries in the Roman Army to read more in depth about these soldiers of fortune.
+Read our blog post Frisian mercenaries in the Roman Army to read more in depth about these soldiers of fortune.
 Casually, these mercenaries also erected a pillar dedicated to the god of the thing.
-The thing being the Germanic assembly, also known as ting, ding or þing.
-The inscription of the Frisians is the oldest attestation of the name thing.
-Check our post The Thing is... to learn more about these soldiers with a democratic nature.
+The thing being the Germanic assembly, also known as tingding or þing.
+The inscription of the Frisians happens to be the oldest written attestation of the name thing.
+Check our blog post Well, the Thing is... to learn more about these soldiers with a democratic nature.

 Of all the gods mentioned above, we do not suggest these were specific Frisian gods.
 We merely explained these were Germanic-Celtic gods worshiped (too) by the Frisians.
 And not even that conclusion is definitive.

-The picture of these ‘Frisian’ gods is that it were deities, goddesses, women.
-This fits nicely with what we know from other native Germanic-Celtic gods during the Roman Period, namely that they were all feminine too.
-It is also consistent with what Tacitus wrote about the specific powers attributed to women, mentioned above.
+The picture of these ‘Frisian’ gods is that these were deities, goddesses, women.
+This fits nicely with what we know from other native Germanic-Celtic gods during the Roman Period, namely that they were all feminine.
+This is consistent with what Tacitus wrote about the specific powers attributed to women as well, as mentioned above.

 mask of Boerdam Middelstum Frisia